cascades-cti/.github/profile/README.md

 # Our Company

 Founded in 1964, Cascades offers sustainable, innovative and value-added solutions for packaging, hygiene and recovery needs.
-The company employs approximately 10,000 women and men who work in almost 80 facilities in North America.

 ## Our Mission